Five minutes with… Karl Atkins, Chief Operating Officer, Foodbuy UK&IRE

 While the role will focus on delivering cost savings to plough back into frontline care, it’s also about all the added value services we can develop such as upskilling chefs in hospitals and improving menus.
 The position necessitates the successful candidate to have exceptionally strong interpersonal and relationship building skills to continue to expand the buy in across all Trusts within England.
 The team of 60 reporting into this position are all extremely motivated with a clear purpose and are all hugely passionate about continuing to make a difference to the NHS and patient experience.

-For more information, please contact Richard Guest is an Associate Partner in our Procurement and Supply Chain practice.
+For more information please contact Richard Guest, Associate Partner in our Procurement and Supply Chain practice.